Do you suffer from a lack of sleep or insomnia?

-Many people have problems getting to sleep, staying asleep, getting back to sleep after waking, or only being able to sleep 3-4-5 hours a night.
-The cause of your insomnia is number one thing we need to know to help you improve your sleep.
-Sometimes it is obvious like your cat wants to sleep on your head, sometimes there seems to be no apparent cause.
+Many people have problems getting to sleep, staying asleep, getting back to sleep after waking, or only being able to sleep 3-5 hours a night.
+The cause of your insomnia is the number one thing we need to know to help you improve your sleep.
+Sometimes it can be obvious, but other times there seems to be no apparent cause.

 Sleep is important, we all know that.
 We recommend you get enough sleep to wake rested in the morning, between 6-9 hours of sleep every night.
 The basics of improving sleep start with sleep hygiene.

 The term “sleep hygiene” refers to a series of healthy sleep habits that can improve your ability to fall asleep and stay asleep.
 Some of these habits you might already have, and some you might need to develop.
 Here is a partial list: